zackpyle/etch-docs/docs/docs/loops/loop-arguments.md

 Now, whenever you use the loop, you have full control over the number of items that is displayed.

 You can extend this same technique to ANY argument in a loop.
+You can even use dynamic data as the value for the custom argument.

 Pretty awesome, right?